trevorbaca/krummzeit/README.md

 Krummzeit
 =========

-Krummzeit (2014) for seven players
+Krummzeit (2014) for seven players.

+Written for Ensemble Mosaik.